LuismaEduardo/Credit_Scoring/README.md

 # Credit_Scoring
-A project with Python to calculate the porobabilty of default in Credit Scoring
+A project with Python to calculate the probabilty of default in Credit Scoring